manfreda-dot-org/I-Robot-Project/README.md

 ROMS:

 You will need a copy of the original I, Robot ROMs to use this emulator.
 The standard MAME ROMset can be used.
-Place your ROMs are in a file called "irobot.zip" and put the zip file in the same directory as the emulator.
+Place your ROMs in a file called "irobot.zip" and place in the same directory as the emulator.

 CONTROLS: